jotpowers/Personal-Growth/writing/jotism.md

 1. "From 30,000 feet every problem looks simple to solve."
 1. "Every company in the world should be ecstatic if they have **one** 'single point of failure'."
 1. "Any product that has 'Smart' in the name is stupid."
 1. "There are two ways I'll tell you 'No'.
 The first is 'No'.
-The second is "File a ticket".
+The second is 'File a ticket'."
 1. "70% of all internet outages are caused by three things: DNS, certificates, or backhoes."
 1. "We're in violent agreement."
 1. "How many single sources of truth do we have?"